Ali & Nino

 Ehrenfels, e-mail message to author, January 1, 2008.

-Leela Ehrenfels’ statements correlate with what her mother said in the interview for Jos de Putter’s film „Alias Kurban Said“ which had taken place in 2001 or 2002, and in which Leela also appears.
+Leela Ehrenfels’ statements in these e-mails correlate with what her mother said in the interview for Jos de Putter’s film „Alias Kurban Said“, which had taken place in 2001 or 2002, and in which Leela also appears.

 However, the truth is quite different: